 Modal verbs show possibility, intent, ability, or necessity.
-Because they’re a type of auxiliary verb (helper verb), they’re used together with the main verb of the sentence.
-Common examples include can, should, and must.
+Because they’re a type of auxiliary verb (helper verb), they’re used alongside the infinitive form of the main verb of a sentence.
+Common examples of modal verbs include can, should, and must.

-Modal verbs can be tricky, especially when it comes to using them in a sentence.
-The good news is that they’re simple once you learn how they work.
+Modal verbs can be tricky, but the good news is that they’re simple once you learn how they work.
 Below, we explain everything you need to know to use modal verbs with ease.

-Modal verbs are used to express certain hypothetical conditions, such as advice, capability, or requests (there’s a full list in the next section).
-They’re used alongside a main verb to change its meaning slightly.
-Because they’re auxiliary verbs, they can’t necessarily be used on their own.
-(A modal verb should only appear alone if it’s clear from context what the main verb is.)
+Modal verbs are used to express certain hypothetical conditions, such as advisability, capability, or requests (there’s a full list in the next section).
+They’re used alongside a main verb to inflect its meaning.

 Consider the difference between these two examples:

 The first example is a simple factual statement.
 The speaker participates in a swimming activity every week on Tuesdays.